Beverley McLachlin

 This represents a systemic, co-ordinated evasion of accountability.
 We need to be aware of creeping authoritarianism, to ensure democratic freedoms apply to everyone.
 If they don’t, they’ll soon apply to no one.

-Did no one forsee the fact that her 1992 marriage to Frank McArdle, a lawyer and executive director of the Canadian Superior Courts Judges Association, could constitute a conflict of interest?
+Did no one forsee the fact that McLachlin’s 1992 marriage to Frank McArdle, a lawyer and executive director of the Canadian Superior Courts Judges Association, could constitute an impossible conflict of interest?
+Was this a factor in what appears a conscious decision by judicial officials to not comply with a parliamentary statute?

 The time honoured phrase that “Justice should be not only be done but seen to be done” needs constant repetition to remind Judges to discharge their duty to the community by fair and honourable means.